axelhzf/netlify-cms-test/site/content/products.md

 ---
-title: Our Coffee
+title: Nuestro cafe
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
-heading: What we offer
+heading: Qué ofrecemos
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,